The Throne - Preview

-“It’s not you.
+Gwen swallowed and said, “It’s not you.
 I apologize.
 I was reminded of a terrible tragedy in my life.”

 “My father’s death.”

-“Prince George’s accident.
-Of course.
+“Prince Edward’s accident.
 My brother was there.
-I am so sorry for your loss.
-I should’ve known.
-I’m sorry for my insensitivity.”
+I should’ve known.”
 He reached for Gwen’s hand and held it in both of his.

-“I am so very sorry about your father.”
+“I’m so very sorry about your father.”

 “Tell me more about your family, Peter,” Gwen said as she reached for another almond biscuit.